.

 Potential Research Topics

 As part of the application process, prospective students must develop an original research proposal.
-Below is an overview of current CRADLE areas of focus, potential supervisors, and recent CRADLE publication(s) on those topics to illustrate the potential scope of work.
-We would expect a prospective candidate to develop their proposal taking one of these topics as a starting point, then share it with prospective supervisors prior to the application submission.
+Below is an overview of current CRADLE areas of focus, potential supervisors, and recent CRADLE publication(s) on those topics to illustrate our typical interests.
+We would expect a prospective candidate to first develop their proposal taking one of these topics as a starting point and then share it with prospective supervisors for review and refinement, prior to the application submission.

-Effective feedback for learning – including feedback literacy
+Effective feedback for learning – including student and teacher feedback literacy

 Feedback can have a positive impact on learning, but what makes for effective feedback?
 Beyond participating in well-designed feedback processes, students may need to develop particular strategies in how they approach feedback so that it has an impact on their learning, now and into the future.
 A project could focus on feedback literacy interventions, or feedback designs, including digitally mediated feedback and peer feedback.